andrewgdotcom/ason/ason.md

     key1 [ US value1 ] [ RS key2 [ US value2 ] ... ]

-It uses [US] to separate the keys from the values, and [RS] to delimit the records (this is the same format as the htext).
+It uses [US] to separate the keys from the values, and [RS] to delimit the records.

 * Each record SHOULD contain one key and at most one value.
 * Keys SHOULD be unique.
 * Otherwise, keys are plaintext and values are ASON text.

-* Each record SHOULD contain one key and at most one value.
+Note that an htext has the same format as a dictionary's stext, but with additional constraints on the keys and values.

 ### Table